 Despite the king's overall authority, the Anglo-Norman barons carved Ireland up between them and over the next 300 years set about consolidating their feudal power.
 Once again the effects of assimilation were in play, as the Anglo-Normans and their hirelings became, in the oft-quoted phrase, Hiberniores Hibernis ipsis (more Irish than the Irish themselves).
 They dotted the country with castles, but their real legacy is in the cities they built, such as magnificent Kilkenny, which today retains much of its medieval character.
 The Anglo-Normans may have pledged allegiance to the English king, but in truth they were loyal only to themselves, and by the turn of the 16th century, the Crown's direct rule didn't extend any further than a cordon surrounding Dublin known as the Pale.
 But you can only ignore an English king for so long…

 Divorce, Dissolution & Destruction

-Elizabeth I (1533–1603) came to the throne in 1558 with the same uncompromising attitude to Ireland as her father.
+Elizabeth I (1533–1603) came to the throne in 1558 with the same uncompromising attitude as her father to Ireland.
 Ulster was the most hostile to her, with the Irish fighting doggedly under the command of Hugh O'Neill, earl of Tyrone, but they too were finally defeated in 1603.
-O'Neill, though, achieved something of a Pyrrhic victory when he refused to surrender until after he heard of Elizabeth's death.
+O'Neill, though, achieved something of a pyrrhic victory when he refused to surrender until after he heard of Elizabeth's death.
 He and his fellow earls then fled the country in what become known as the Flight of the Earls.
-It left Ulster open to English rule and to the policy of Plantation, which involved confiscating the lands of the flown earls and redistributing them to subjects loyal to the crown.
-Although the confiscations happened all over the country, they were most thorough in Ulster.
+It left Ulster open to English rule and to the policy of Plantation, which involved confiscating the lands of the flown earls and redistributing them to subjects loyal to the Crown.
+Though the confiscations happened all over the country, they were most thorough in Ulster.